An axion-like mechanism for confinement in QCD: Conclusion: screening tunneling implies confinement

 It is important to notice that these vacua would not be invariant under the so called large gauge transformations, i.e., we should exclude $U_{n}$ as a gauge symmetry leaving only the so called small gauge transformations (i.e., those connected to the identity) as a legitimate gauge transformation for the model.
 In such a situation, the restrictions on the topological structure of the vacuum derived from the CDP would no longer hold, and therefore under the hypothesis made in the previous section, the vacuum may be different and this mechanism would lead to QCD confinement.

-It is important to notice that while our analysis so far has been based on the pure gauge sector of the theory, our proposal would also have implications on the fermion sector of the theory, the most relevant one being the problem of the $U(1)$--anomaly.
-While in the limit of massless quarks it is known that the tunneling rate is zero \cite{Vainshtein:1981wh}, it is also known that in the case of heavy fermions, instantons (or the nontrivial topology of the gauge group) are an efficient tool to explain the $U(1)$-anomaly (see \cite{Strocchi2019}).

-Assuming this limitation, we }conclude that the { change} of the $\theta-$vacuum structure, for which the absence of tunneling {(or, equivalently, the non-trivial topology of the gauge group)} is required, is a sufficient condition of confinement under the hypothesis made in \cite{Lowdon2016}{, since with more general vacua, CDP would fail, as we saw above}. { The change in the vacuum state implies that the large gauge transformations of the form \eqref{eq:largeGenerator} are not considered a symmetry and the gauge group is reduced to the subset of transformations connected with the identity. { This is the case in an effective theory describing the situation after the breaking of the discrete global symmetry $U_n$. }}
+We conclude that the change of the $\theta-$vacuum structure, for which the screening of tunneling (or, equivalently, the non-trivial topology of the gauge group) is required, would imply that CDP fails and this is a sufficient condition of confinement under the hypothesis made in \cite{Lowdon2016}.